Lemmmy/ts3protocol/README.md

 ## Known issues

 * Sometimes, the low-level handshake fails.
 The official client deals with this by just attempting reconnection.
-* There is no packet re-ordering, so packets can get decrypted incorrectly (rare occurance).
+* There is no packet re-ordering, so packets can get decrypted incorrectly (rare occurrence).
 * On occasion, there may be QuickLZ decompression errors.
 This could be packets decrypting incorrectly, too.

 ## Building and running the test client